High school students stage walkout for gun laws at Georgia Capitol

 It's been just over two weeks since the deadly attack in Barrow County left two students and two teachers dead and nine wounded.

-Students at Atlanta's Morgan Oliver School have organized a citywide school walkout on Thursday to call for legislative action.
+Students at Atlanta's Morgan Oliver School organized a citywide school walkout on Thursday to call for legislative action.

 The organizers say they are frustrated with legislative inaction on the issue of gun safety in Georgia and want to "draw widespread attention to the urgent need for legislative reform."